-The Christmas festivities having been completed - turkey dinner washed down with...real ale...apparently - it was not to be until a further sixteen days had passed, January 11, that the Newfoundland Battalion would be ordered out of Corps Reserve and from its lodgings at Camps en Amienois to make its way on foot to the town of Airaines.
+The Christmas festivities of that 1916 having been completed - turkey dinner washed down with...real ale...apparently - it was not to be until a further sixteen days had passed, January 11, that the Newfoundland Battalion would be ordered out of Corps Reserve and from its lodgings at Camps en Amienois to make its way on foot to the town of Airaines.

-From the railway station there it had then entrained for the small town of Corbie where it thereupon took over billets which it already occupied for a short period only two months before.
-Days later again the unit had continued its progress back up to the forward area and to...active service.
+From the railway station there it then entrained for the small town of Corbie where it thereupon would take over billets which it had already occupied for a short period only two months before.
+Days later again the unit continued its progress back up to the forward area and to...active service.